HomeMarketingWhat Are the Top Consulting Firms for Sales Compensation Benchmarking?

-Sales compensation benchmarking is an excellent way for leaders to see whether their sales team’s pay is fair, competitive and aligned with company goals.
+Sales compensation benchmarking is an excellent way for leaders to see whether their sales team’s pay is fair, competitive, and aligned with company goals.
 When done right, it motivates reps to sell the right products, helping the business hit revenue targets.

 Many companies turn to consulting firms for this task because they have the market data to run careful analyses and know how to translate those numbers into practical pay plans.
 However, leaders must ensure they are working with the right people to make the right decisions moving forward.

-Top Consulting Firms Requirements
+Top Consulting Firms’ Guidelines

-The Top Consulting Firms for Sales Compensation Benchmarking
+Best Consulting Firms for Sales Compensation Benchmarking

 1. Alexander Group

 Alexander Group is a specialist consulting firm that drives profitable revenue growth through better go-to-market (GTM) strategies.
-The firm draws on more than 40 years of research and work with revenue organizations.
+The firm draws on more than 40 years of research and work with revenue organisations.
 Such experience has helped its team bring value to compensation design and benchmarking.

 2. Korn Ferry